vimeo/psalm/docs/running_psalm/issues/UndefinedTrait.md

 # UndefinedTrait

-Emitted when referencing a trait that doesn’t exist
+Emitted when referencing a trait that does not exist

 ```php
 <?php